-The subject structures are designated as Contributing buildings in the Miami Beach Historic Properties Database.
+The existing structure is designated as a Non-Contributing building in the Miami Beach Historic Properties Database.

 e.
-Retention of the Building, Structure, Improvement, Landscape Feature or Site promotes the general welfare of the City by providing an opportunity for study of local history, architecture and design or by developing an understanding of the importance and value of a particular culture and heritage.
+Retention of the Building, Structure, Improvement, Landscape Feature or Site promotes the general welfare of the City by providing an opportunity for study of local history, architecture, and design or by developing an understanding of the importance and value of a particular culture and heritage.

-The retention of the subject structures is critical to developing an understanding of an important Miami Beach architectural style.
+Although classified as Non-Contributing, the retention of the subject structure is critical to developing an understanding of an important Miami Beach architectural style.

 f.
-If the proposed demolition is for the purpose of constructing a parking garage, the Board shall consider it if the parking garage is designed in a manner that is consistent with the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating g.
-In the event an applicant or property owner proposes the total demolition of a contributing structure, historic structure or architecturally significant feature, there shall be definite plans presented to the board for the reuse of the property if the proposed demolition is approved and carried out.

-Historic Buildings, U.S. Department of the Interior (1983), as amended, and/or the design review guidelines for that particular district.
+If the proposed demolition is for the purpose of constructing a parking garage, the Board shall consider it if the parking garage is designed in a manner that is consistent with the Secretary of the Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings, U.S. Department of the Interior (1983), as amended, and/or the design review guidelines for that particular district.

-The demolition proposed in the subject application is not for the purpose of constructing a parking garage.
+The demolition proposed is not for the purpose of constructing a parking garage.